eclipse-californium/californium/README.md

 ### Californium in Maven Project

-To use Californium as library in your projects, add the following dependencies and Maven repositories to your pom.xml:
+To use Californium as library in your projects, add the following dependencies and Maven repository to your pom.xml (without the dots):

 ```xml
   <dependencies>